-Outcome monitoring for vegetation will focus on measuring the recovery of palatable species within the ungulate browse tier and improvements in canopy condition from a reduction in possum abundance.
-Specific outcome objectives of pest control include; seedling recruitment of species, such as tawa, hinau and kamahi which currently are suffering recruitment failure.
+Outcome monitoring for vegetation will focus on measuring the recovery of palatable species within the ungulate browse tier and vegetation improvements in canopy condition from a reduction in possum abundance.
+Indicator species will should-focus on highly palatable species such as species for monitoring trends in condition (Monks et al. 2010).
+Monitoring will focus within the 900ha core area where ungulates are expected to be a very low levels within 3 years of control.